Overview

 Tuition and Fees

-Graduate Program & Technology Fee: $50 per block
+Graduate Program & Technology Fee: $50 per 10-week block

 Experienced PA Educator Pathway

-The College of Idaho’s Experienced PA Educator pathway is designed exclusively for PA faculty who have been teaching full-time at an ARC-PA accredited program for at least five (5) years and are seeking the Doctor of Medical Science (DMSc) degree.
-With the grant of 12 credits of advanced standing for professional experiences as an experienced faculty member, the Experienced PA Educator pathway’s curriculum involves 24 credit hours that are completed in 12 months.
+The College of Idaho’s Experienced PA Educator pathway is designed exclusively for PA faculty who have been teaching as principal faculty (0.5 FTE or greater) at an ARC-PA accredited program for at least three (3) years and are seeking the Doctor of Medical Science (DMSc) degree.
+With the grant of 18 credits of advanced standing for professional experiences as an experienced faculty member, the Experienced PA Educator pathway’s curriculum involves 18 credit hours that are completed in 9 months.

 Admission Requirements